 We’ve all seen the movies where two girls are competing for the same guy, the top of the class, or an important promotion.
 It’s a tale as old as time.
 But think what would happen if we took that negative energy and put it to better use for each other and the world.
 Here are a few ways you can support the women in your life and those far away.

 Choose to Challenge

-There’s a reason this is the theme to this year’s International Women’s Day.
-Women’s equality advocates showed their support by sharing pictures with raised hands.
+There’s a reason equity is the theme to this year’s International Women’s Day.
+Women’s equality advocates showed their support by sharing pictures embracing themselves.
 Too often, we see workplaces that have majority men in the C-suite, salaries that are unequal between men and women, and unnecessary discussions about women’s bodies.
 Enough is enough of the status quo.
 Stand up and fight for a better, more equal world.

 Fight for better conditions

 Worldwide, 132 million girls are out of school.
 This includes 34 million of primary school age, 30 million of lower-secondary age, and 67 million of upper-secondary school age.

 Poverty, child marriage, and gender-based violence are just some of the reasons girls drop out.
 Girls staying in school also helps boys and their view of masculinity.
 There are many ways you can get involved, like donating to the Malala Fund or sponsoring a girl through WomenOne.
 Also, you can educate yourself on the barriers that women face when trying to go to school.

 You can help a closer to home too!
 Many girls in the U.S. struggle with poverty, poor-performing schools, and teen violence.
 You can reach out and volunteer as a tutor or mentor.
 There are many ways to do this, like through Big Brothers, Big Sisters or the Boys & Girls Clubs of America.